-Unrestricted Net Assets as a % of Annual Revenues
+Unrestricted Net Assets (Deficit) as a % of Annual Revenues

-The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Kosrae has at a point in time to fund emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2006, Kosrae's total unrestricted net assets deficit was \$6.85 million, which is equivalent to 58.5% of annual total revenues.
-This is an unsatisfactory financial indicator, and continues a downward trend in unrestricted net assets, and an increase in the unrestricted net asset deficit.
-This is generally a result of continuing to fund normal, recurring operating expenses without generating new current revenues.
+- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Kosrae has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, Kosrae's total unrestricted net assets deficit was \$4.39 million, which is equivalent to 40.6% of annual total revenues.
+Although still considered an unsatisfactory financial indicator, it is an improvement of the ratio from the prior period.

-How does our budgetary carryover look?
+Level of Budgetary Fund Balance How does our budgetary carryover look?